sagnik6969/obsidian/Programming notes/Leravel/CSRF Prevention in laravel.md

 document.forms[0].submit();
 </script>
 ```
-Since the cookie is automatically submitted to the website whenever we send a request. the cookies associated with `https://your-application.com` will be automatically submitted with
+It will automatically send a post request to the backend for resetting users email address.
+Since the cookie associated with a website is automatically submitted whenever we send a request. the cookies associated with `https://your-application.com` will be automatically submitted with the request and your backend will consider it as legitimate request and malicious user will be able to successfully change users email address.
+To solve this laravel uses `csrf` token
+### 1. `CSRF` protection in SPAs
+To protect spas from `CSRF` attacks SPAs use `Cookie-to-heade` technique. for every user session laravel generates a unique `csrf` token. laravel store the encrypted version of the token in every response to the user.
+In addition